 Western Bhutan Tour 7 days will take you to the major places of western Bhutan.
-Visit Bhutan also known as ‘The Last Shangri-La,’ where Buddhism is a more way of life than a religion.
-If the country makes you think about Buddhist monasteries, monks, and intricate thangka painting, you will see all.
+Visit Bhutan, also known as ‘The Last Shangri-La,’ where Buddhism is a more way of life than a religion.
+If the country makes you think about Buddhist monasteries, monks, and intricate thangka paintings, you will see all.
 You will get to witness unspoiled nature and rich culture and traditions here.

 |Day 1||Arrival in Paro, explore Paro and drive to Thimphu (1hour 30 minutes/55km)|

 |Day 2||Thimphu Tour|

 |Day 3||Drive from Thimphu to Punakha (2-3 hours/85km) and Punakha Sightseeing|

 |Day 4||Drive from Punakha to Phobjikha (2-3hours/81km) and explore Phobjikha village|